Bahá’í World/Volume 30/Bahá’í International Community Activities

 Egypt, France, Georgia, Germany, Ghana, Honduras, Hungary, Latvia, the Seychelles, Switzerland, the United States, Uruguay, Uzbekistan, and Vanuatu.

-In addition to these special Visits, the Office also manages a Guided Tours Operations office that oversees a reservation system for public tours of the terraced gardens.
+In addition to these special visits, the Office also manages a Guided Tours Operations office that oversees a reservation system for public tours of the terraced gardens.
 Weekly, an average of some 5,200 people take the guided tours in groups, and a total of more than 211,000 people took guided tours since they commenced on 4 June 2001.
-In addition, more than 17,000 people per week Visit the gardens, with more than one million in total Visiting in the past year, compared to some 250,000 during the same period the previous year.
+In addition, more than 17,000 people per week visit the gardens, with more than one million in total visiting in the past year, compared to some 250,000 during the same period the previous year.

-The Paris Office was also devoted to supporting Baha’i communities and NPIOs around Europe in their contacts with the media for the opening of the terraces.
+The Paris Office was also devoted to supporting Bahá’í communities and NPIOS around Europe in their contacts with the media for the opening of the terraces.

 In collaboration with the Audiovisual Committee of the National Spiritual Assembly of France, a 40-minute video was produced from the live satellite broadcast of the terraces’ inauguration.